nienananas/triad-v2/README.md

 ## 1. Introduction

 Recovering and maintaining traceability links between different software artifacts (e.g., from requirements to design documents to source code) is a critical but labor-intensive task.
 Automated approaches, typically based on Information Retrieval (IR), have been developed to alleviate this burden.
-However, traditional two-way methods that directly link high-level requirements to low-level code often struggle due to the significant conceptual and vocabulary gap between these artifacts.
+However, traditional two-way methods that directly link high-level requirements to low-level code often struggle due to the conceptual and vocabulary gap between these artifacts.

 The TRIAD approach, as described by Gao et al., addresses this challenge by leveraging an intermediate artifact set (such as design documents) that bridges the gap.
 By analyzing the relationships between source, intermediate, and target artifacts, TRIAD enriches the textual content of the artifacts and uses transitive relationships to discover links that would otherwise be missed.